hebench/frontend/docsrc/tests/elementwise_add.md

 |-|-|-|-|
 | `0` | `n` | `uint64_t` | Number of components in a vector. |

 Above parameters are required for the workload in the specified order.
-A back-end must specify, at least, a set of default arguments for these parameters.
+A backend must specify, at least, a set of default arguments for these parameters.

-Back-ends can require extra parameters beyond the base requirements.
-If a back-end requires extra parameters, these must have default values in every set of default arguments for the workload parameters.
+Backends can require extra parameters beyond the base requirements.
+If a backend requires extra parameters, these must have default values in every set of default arguments for the workload parameters.

 ## Categories
 This workload supports the following categories: